stojanov/prism/README.md

 * [Networking Layer (Asio)](https://think-async.com/Asio/)
 * Embeded Scripting Language probably lua

+## Voxel World Generation
+ * Added infinite loading but has a lot of bugs that i'm curently trying to fix

 ## Compilation
 Compilation should be fairly simple using cmake, just run the cmake from the command line or use the gui to create the project files